Fulidi/sneaklove/readme.md

 ## You'll find the mission details below

-- all sneakers are fetched from a mongo database
+- OK all sneakers are fetched from a mongo database

-- the final users must be able to signup and signin
+- OK  the final users must be able to signup and signin

-- logged in users are able to create new products
+- OK logged in users are able to create new products

-- logged in users are able to update a product
+- OK  logged in users are able to update a product

-- logged in users are able to delete some products
+- OK logged in users are able to delete some products

 - don't mess up the design !!!